 Closure Stage (New): if ‘Can Resolve Case?’ is yes closure stage will appear if not the case will still under investigation and closure stage won’t appear

+Custom Page

 I have created a custom page using PowerApps appears when Manager click on “Follow-up” button to create follow-up record for Confedential team or escalation team based on “Follow-up” Reason field that he will choose.

+Business Rules

+Business rules allow for defining logic that takes place in a form.
+Business rules provide an alternative to form scripts because they can be defined within a user interface without writing code.